Event Prognosis, Asset Reliability and Maintenance

 We create methods to synergistically combine domain knowledge, (i.e., biology and physics) with real-world experiments to develop next-gen bioprinted liver tissue models.

-In collaboration with: Dr. Srikanthan Ramesh, Dr. Sundar Madihally.
+In collaboration with: Dr. Srikanthan Ramesh, and` Dr. Hadi Noori.